Shira Haas: 2020–present: International recognition with Unorthodox

-Haas acted alongside Alena Yiv in the role of a daughter who becomes confined to a wheelchair in the Israeli film Asia (2020), which was premiered online at the 2020 Tribeca Film Festival, due to the COVID-19 pandemic.
+Haas acted alongside Alena Yiv in the role of a daughter who becomes reliant on a wheelchair in the Israeli film Asia (2020), which premiered online at the 2020 Tribeca Film Festival, due to the COVID-19 pandemic.
 The role earned Haas the award for Best International Actress at the festival.
 The jury wrote, "Her face is a never-ending landscape in which even the tiniest expression is heartbreaking; she's an incredibly honest and present actress who brings depth to everything she does."
 Her performance in the film also earned her the award for Best Supporting Actress at the 30th Israeli Ophir Awards.
+In late April 2020, she joined a virtual ceremony celebrating Israel's 72nd Independence Day, alongside Ben Platt and Josh Malina.
 Haas was signed to Creative Artists Agency in June 2020.